Skip to main content

 4. To save the analysis in the project permanently, click the icon in the analysis toolbar.

-: Allows adding labels showing the deviation from the reference plane.
-Note this is only possible after you have saved the analysis
+Allows adding labels showing the deviation from the reference plane.
+Note this is only possible after you have saved the analysis.
+To add a label, click the icon in the toolbar, then click the positions where you want to add a deviation label.
+To delete a label, right-click it, then select Delete.

 Did this answer your question?